Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 This chip runs at 120Mhz clock speed, has 2Mbyte flash, and 640Kbyte RAM.
 It also has a FPU.

+We must optimise as _much as possible_.
+A balance is required between size optimisations, and speed.
+A lot of this is dependent on the code itself.

 ### OS

 Ideally I'd like to do a microkernel RTOS.
 There's a slight